anatassjas/portfolio/README.md

 ## Work Experience
 Quality Intern @ Upspring
-- Conductproduct testing procedures to ensure compliance with FDA safety regulations and company standards.
+- Conduct product testing procedures to ensure compliance with FDA safety regulations and company standards.
 - Collaborate with the Supply Chain team to inspect and verify the quality of incoming product shipments, addressing any discrepancies or quality issues.
 - Prepare detailed technical documents, including stability reports, Finished Goods specifications, and product testing reports,